 The board developed syllabus is to be studied substantially throughout each of Years 7–10.
-400 hours to be completed by the end of Year 10.
+400 hours is to be completed by the end of Year 10.

 The Mathematics K-10 Syllabus provides students with the opportunity to develop their knowledge, understanding and skills in mathematics and working mathematically.
 Students have the opportunity to develop increasingly sophisticated and refined mathematical understanding, fluency, communication, reasoning, analytical thought and problem-solving skills.
 These capabilities enable students to respond to familiar and unfamiliar situations by employing strategies to make informed decisions and solve problems relevant to their present and future needs.

-The college offers three pathways in Mathematics in Stage 5 (Years 9 and 10):
+The College offers three pathways in Mathematics in Stage 5 (Years 9 and 10):

 - Mathematics Standard